-Fall Scenic Drives: Mid Color
+Fall Scenic Drives: Mid Fall Color

 By mid-October, the fall color is generally moving down to mountain slopes and overall color is beginning to become its most brilliant.
 Visit our weekly leaf reports to stay up-to-date on the most colorful foliage.

 Here are just a few splendid scenic drives and day trips for soaking in the autumn beauty in mid-fall.